Touch Controls Not Responding in iOS Emulators — Fix

 Extra Tips for Specific Genres

 - Shooters: Keep ADS and fire mapped to buttons.
 Lower sensitivity slightly if aiming drifts.
-Combine with the lag fixes in fix lag when playing Android games via iOS emulator.
+Combine with the lag fixes in fix lag in Android emulator games on iOS.

 - RPGs/strategy: Use stylus or precise taps, stick to 720p to minimize drift, and keep overlays minimal.